baziyer/baziyer/README.md

 # Baz Iyer

-Founder and Product Leader building with AI.
+Founder and Product Leader.
 Public (open source) projects include:

 **Vulcan** · building energy modelling in Rust, WebAssembly and TypeScript
 - **Community** · Open Source editor for the Home Energy Model.
 Supports imports of CAD files, tracing floor-plans, editing dwelling inputs in 2D or 3D views, validation and comparison of inputs with other energy models (e.g., SAP)